bramsmulders/bramsmulders.com/_source/about.md

 Currently I’m employed as Lead Front-End developer at [Colours](http://colours.nl) where I’m responsible for a versatile, cross-country and awesome development team.

 In the moments where I’m not working I love to spend time with my lovely girlfriend Saskia, my 2 kids and my family and friends.
 The local cinema is treating me like one of the regulars.
-Occasionally I go for a run around the beatifull dutch countryside.
+Occasionally I go for a run around the beautifull dutch countryside.

 ## Experience
 - Designing and creating websites